chill-uk/matter-qr-app/README.md

 A small client-side web app for decoding Matter QR codes, inspecting the extracted onboarding data, and exporting an SVG / STL QR label for transplanting onto 3D-printed models.

-Checl it out here: [matterqr.codes](https://generate.matterqr.codes)
+Check it out here: [matterqr.codes](https://generate.matterqr.codes)

 Or you can grab the docker image and self-host it.
 (Instructions at the end)